 Fruit Physiological Disorders

-The fruit should be picked when most of the pears on the tree are still green, although a few at the top may begin to develop some light-yellow spots.
-Fruit picked when the skin is completely yellow will develop internal browning within one month after harvest.
+Pick fruit when most of the pears on the tree are still green, although a few at the top may begin to develop some light-yellow spots and smooth surface.

-We suggest that growers who are having internal browning problems in Chinese pears keep records of the number of days after full bloom needed for their fruit to start turning light yellow to help them decide when to pick in subsequent years.
+We suggest that growers who are having internal breakdown problems in Chinese pears keep records of the number of days after full bloom (degree-days) needed for their fruit to start turning light yellow to help them decide when to pick in subsequent years.

 Use of Materials

 The UC Postharvest Technology Center grants users permission to download textual pages (including PDF files) from this website for personal use or to reproduce them for educational purposes, but credit lines and copyright notices within the pages must not be removed or modified.

 Except for these specified uses, no part of the textual materials available on the UC Postharvest Technology Center website may be copied, downloaded, stored in a retrieval system, further transmitted or otherwise reproduced, stored, disseminated, transferred or used, in any form or by any means, except as permitted herein or with the University of California's prior written agreement.
 Request permission from UC Postharvest Technology Center @ email@example.com.
 Distribution for commercial purposes is prohibited.

 The information in this fact sheet represents our best understanding of the current state of knowledge at the time of the latest update, and does not represent an exhaustive review of all research results.
 Links to any of these UC Postharvest Technology Center pages are permitted, but no endorsement of the linking site or products mentioned in the linking page is intended or implied by such a link.